-One of the lamentable features of 20th-century analytic philosophy is its tendency to "police" the formulation of philosophical questions.
-From the Linguistic Turn to Naturalism, 20th-century movements demanded that we reformulate epistemic, metaphysical, and moral questions as questions about language, questions of psychology or neuro-science, and so on.
+One of the lamentable features of twentieth-century analytic philosophy is its tendency to 'police' the formulation of philosophical questions.
+From the Linguistic Turn to Naturalism, twentieth-century movements demanded that we reformulate epistemic, metaphysical, and moral questions as questions about language, questions of psychology or neuro-science, and so on.
 Today, many of us seek to ask philosophical questions in their original philosophical form, yet without being led back to the old answers.
-The challenge is to approach the classical questions in a substantive, open-ended, undogmatic, unbiased manner, and without unnecessary restrictions, whether traditional or more recent.1 While Quine's naturalism, or certain restrictive versions of his naturalism, magnify this challenge, other Quinean ideas point in especially fruitful directions for meeting it.
+The challenge is to approach the classical questions in a substantive, openended, undogmatic, unbiased manner, and without unnecessary restrictions, whether traditional or more recent.
+While Quine's naturalism, or certain restrictive versions of his naturalism, magnify this challenge, other Quinean ideas point in especially fruitful directions for meeting it.

 The challenge of freeing ourselves from unnecessary restrictions, however, is not rooted just in restrictive ideologies.
 Some unnecessary restrictions, as we shall see below, arise from deeply rooted traditions.
 The return to the traditional analytic-synthetic and apriori-aposteriori dichotomies, which is quite popular today, exacerbates the problem.
 Sometimes even the demise of detrimental traditions introduces obstacles.
-This is the case with the demise of foundationalism, a highly problematic yet deeply inculcated epistemic methodology characterized by the requirement that the justification of human knowledge be strictly hierarchical and ultimately based on absolutely certain truths.2 Foundationalism's influence was so deep that most philosophers still identify the foundational enterprise of philosophy with the foundationalist methodology.
+This is the case with the demise of foundationalism, a highly problematic yet deeply inculcated epistemic methodology characterized by the requirement that the justification of human knowledge be strictly hierarchical and ultimately based

-1One way to think of the idea of an open-minded, open-ended, unbiased philosophical investigation is in terms of "look and see".
+1 One way to think of the idea of an open-minded, open-ended, unbiased philosophical investigation is in terms of 'look and see'.
 Don't assume in advance that X must be so and so, or that there are only these or those familiar options with respect to X, but look and see.
 Reduce as much as possible the ideological, theoretical, methodological, and generally accepted constraints on what you should look for and what you can and cannot expect to find.
-(The expression "look and see" is usually associated with Wittgenstein, but there are several differences between his use of this expression and mine.
-In particular, for me "look and see" is not specifically directed at language.
-Nor is "looking/seeing" contrasted with "thinking", "saying', or "theorizing".
-Looking and seeing is what Creek and Watson did when they investigated the structure of DNA, it is what Gödel did when he wanted to find out whether mathematics is complete, what Kant did when he figured out a way to avoid Humean skepticism, etc.)
+(The expression 'look and see' is usually associated with Wittgenstein, but there are several differences between his use of this expression and mine.
+In particular, for me 'look and see' is not specifically directed at language.
+Nor is 'looking/seeing' contrasted with 'thinking,' 'saying,' or 'theorizing'.
+Looking and seeing is what Franklin, Crick, Watson, and others did when they investigated the structure of DNA, it is what Gödel did when he wanted to find out whether mathematics is complete, what Kant did when he figured out a way to avoid Humean skepticism, etc.)